cjones6/yesweckn/README.md

 Installation
 -----------------
-This code is compatible with both Python 2.7 and 3.6 and was written with PyTorch version 1.0.0.
+This code is compatible with Python 2.7, 3.6, and 3.7 and was written with PyTorch version 1.0.0.

 The primary dependencies are: